 The 1966 Model Railway Study Group (MRSG) was a major milestone in high fidelity model engineering.
 A number of individuals who have participated in the review and development of these NMRA Proto and Fine Scale Standards were a part of that landmark effort.
-Additionally, the Nn3 modelers have developed and practiced a set of high fidelity fine scale practices and standards, which allows for remarkable Fine:N and Fine:Nn3 scale fidelity to be presented as optional FINE scale standards.
+Additionally, the 2mm Scale Society has developed and practiced for 30 years high fidelity fine scale practices, which allow for remarkable FINE scale fidelity in the very small scales.

-I want to express explicit appreciation and acknowledgement for the help and assistance of the following individuals in bringing these Proto and Fine Scale Standards to the Model Railroading Hobby; Randy Wilson, Rutger Friberg, Roger Miener, Andy Reichert, René Gourley, Russ Elliott, Peter Ross, Keith Norgrove, Jan Frelin, Earl Tuson, John Brouwer, Gene Demling, Andrew Webster, John H. Wright, Peter Thomin, Sam Clarke, Rich Weyand, Thomas Knapp, Brian Barnt, and Stan Ames.
+I want to express explicit appreciation and acknowledgement for the help and assistance of the following individuals in bringing these Proto and Fine Scale Standards to the Model Railroading Hobby; Randy Wilson, Rutger Friberg, Roger Miener, Andy Reichert, René Gourley, Russ Elliott, Peter Ross, Keith Norgrove, Jan Frelin, Earl Tuson, John Brouwer, Gene Demling, Andrew Webster, John H. Wright, Peter Thomin, Sam Clarke, Rich Weyand, and Stan Ames.